 We are continuing to use Go Math by Houghton Mifflin for our Math lessons.
 Our first Chapter is “Addition and Subtraction Within 1,000”.
 Go Math is linked to Think Central http://www-k6.thinkcentral.com.Think Central as many of you know was our platform for Math last year.
 This year we will be using Think Central to access Math again.
 Think Central logins will also be sent home with a little more information about how to use the website.
 Remember when logging in, the district to enter for Think Central is “Private School” and the school is “Walt Disney Magnet School”.
 More instructions as well as a link are located in the Links section of the class website.
 Students have a wealth of resources at their fingertips on Think Central.
 Please take time when your child logs in to explore his library of materials in Math.
 You will find the Math text online at Think Central and many supplemental materials and Math videos to support your child in each lesson.
 We may not have time during regular class to use all of the resources for Math but please use them at home to reinforce the lessons and to give your scholar extra practice if needed.
 There is also a direct link to the Go Math book on our classroom website in the Links section as well as in Google Classroom.

-Math tests will be taken online at Think Central.
+Math tests will be taken online at Think Central or as a traditional paper-pencil test.
 Students will be assigned several Math activities throughout the week on Think Central as well as daily work in their Math texts.
 Parents and students will see scores for online assessments and activities on Think Central in the “My Scores” section.
-As previously stated, many assignments will be required to be uploaded to Google Classroom.
+Math homework will be listed on your child’s weekly assignment sheet.

 Usernames & Passwords along with a brief description of each will be sent home soon.